Ellison C. Travis

 Chief, Criminal Division

-Rene Salomon is the Chief of the Criminal Division.
-In that role, Mr. Salomon supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud, cybercrime, public corruption, child exploitation, and narcotics and firearms offenses.
+Brian Frazier is the Chief of the Criminal Division.
+In that role, Mr. Frazier supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud, cybercrime, public corruption, child exploitation, and narcotics and firearms offenses.
 Prior to his appointment as Chief, Mr. Flowers served as Deputy Chief for two years.